scala/scala-swing/README.md

 Visual appearance of combo boxes using the GTK LaF is broken on JDKs < 1.7b30.
 This is a Java Swing problem.

-To download the latest version, go to http://lamp.epfl.ch/~imaier or use sbaz.